 - The character in Phule's Company code named "Mother" was literally scared of the sound of her own voice as a child, causing a stutter and, while growing up, teasing that rendered her incapable of conversation.
 Her original codename was even "Violet".
 When wearing sound blocking headphones, she discovered she could talk normally.
 Her job prior to joining the Legion was a radio DJ until they automated.
 Upon this discovery, Phule recommends her to permanent Comm Center duty, where she brings her radio DJ personality to the fore.

 - In the Discworld novel Maskerade, the true Opera Ghost proves to be this.
 Socially awkward at best on his own, when he wears the mask of the Opera Ghost he's a confident producer of opera.
 Agnes receives coaching from him without ever learning who he really is and, after some headology from Granny Weatherwax, he's able to act like the "Ghost" all the time.

-- In the Secret World Chronicles, Victoria Nagy has to constantly fight down panic attacks when she's outside her apartment or facing people.
+- In Mercedes Lackey's Secret World Chronicle, Victoria Nagy has to constantly fight down panic attacks when she's outside her apartment or facing people.
 However, when running Overwatch, which she can do alone from inside her apartment, she becomes as confident and sassy as anyone.

 - Redwall's Broggle has a massive stuttering problem, so he doesn't talk much.
 Once it's noticed he doesn't stutter at all when singing, he gets over the block and manages to speak normally.